int-brain-lab/iblapps/atlaselectrophysiology/README.md

 Install the iblenv environment using the following instructions: https://github.com/int-brain-lab/iblenv

-If you have previously installed the environment, an additional package that is required is SimpleITK, this can be installed in the environment using,
+If you have previously installed the environment, an additional package that is required is SimpleITK.
+This can be installed in the environment using,

 ```